pixelyunicorn/2018-website-v4/pages/about.md

 permalink: /about
 layout: page

-lead: <b>Heya!</b> I go by Melody (or Victor) and use they/them pronouns.
+lead: <b>Heya!</b> I go by Melody and use they/them pronouns.
 I've been doing web development seriously for over 8 years and before that I still couldn't put my computer away.
 I was always doing web development in my free time, and even in class!
 It was something I was and still am very passionate about today, so I decided to make it my career. <br> <br> I sell my services to clients all across the US &amp; Canada.
 One day I hope to be able to travel and meet new people around the world.

 header-text: white
-accent: rebeccapurple
+accent: "#7A6A86"
 accent-light: "#f7f1ff"

-pattern: hero-patterns/tic-tac-toe-05.svg
+pattern: splatoon2ink-patterns/bg-wavy.png
 ---

 # What I Do
 ​
 ​ I (mostly) specialize in web design and development!
 Here's a taste of what I do:

-- **Web Development!** :earth_americas: This is the core of what I do, and because of that I make an effor to keep up with the latest in an ever-changing field.
+- **Web Development!** :earth_americas: This is the core of what I do, and because of that I make an effort to keep up with the latest in an ever-changing field.
 From the frontend to backend and everything in between, I can make magic happen.
 - **UI/UX Design!** :joy: I build products with humans in mind - with simple, straightforward, and joyful user interfaces.
 The general rule of thumb is that if you need to explain how to use your product, then it’s too complex.
 - **Community Management!**  :loudspeaker: I enjoy organizing community events to bring like-minded people together.
 I have launched numerous events and meetup groups, such as [TacoJS](/tacojs), [CodeDay Philly](/codeday), [High School Hackers](http://nyc.hshackers.org/hs-hack-exchange/), and more.